Blog

 | Spirit | $45–$99 | $55–$99 | $90–$198 | Spirit credit card ($79/yr) |

-The numbers show that a family of 4 with one checked bag each pays $280–$320 extra round-trip on major carriers — the equivalent of a fifth plane ticket on a budget route.
+Southwest is the notable mover: its decades-old "bags fly free" policy ended on May 28, 2025, and the first checked bag rose again to $45 in April 2026 (Southwest).
+The numbers show that a family of 4 with one checked bag each pays $280–$360 extra round-trip on major carriers — the equivalent of a fifth plane ticket on a budget route.

 Use the Bag Fee Break-Even Test: if your annual checked bag costs exceed the annual fee of the relevant co-branded card, get the card.
 Example: a family flying Delta twice a year with 4 checked bags each way pays 4 bags x 2 ways x 2 trips x $35 = $560 in bag fees annually.
 The Delta SkyMiles Gold Amex costs $150/year and waives all those fees — saving $410 per year while also earning miles.